Junior doctors prepare for longest strike in NHS history

 “There is quite a lot of infection at the moment: more flu, quite a lot of Covid, there is a good deal of norovirus.

-“There are things that everyone can do to actually help with that, and also look after themselves.
-Top of the list, for those who are eligible, is to get vaccinated, but also if you have got infection, keep away from people… try and limit your contact with people.
+“There are things that everyone can do to help with that, and also look after themselves.
+Top of the list, for those who are eligible, is to get vaccinated but also if you have got infection, keep away from people… try and limit your contact with people.

 The Department of Health and Social Care urged the BMA to “call off their strikes and come back to the negotiating table”.

-The BMA said junior doctors’ pay has been cut by more than a quarter since 2008.
+The BMA says junior doctors’ pay has been cut by more than a quarter since 2008.
+It wants junior doctors to get a 35 per cent pay rise, which it says would restore their real earnings to 2008 levels, but the government says this is unaffordable.

-In summer 2023, the Government gave junior doctors in England an average rise of 8.8%, but medics said the increase was not enough and ramped up strike efforts.
+In the summer, the government gave junior doctors in England an average rise of 8.8 per cent but medics said the increase was not enough and ramped up strike efforts.

-Late last year the Government and junior doctors entered talks with a view to breaking the deadlock, but after five weeks of negotiations the talks broke down and medics called more strikes.
+Late last year, the government and junior doctors entered talks to break the deadlock but, after five weeks of negotiations, the talks broke down and medics called more strikes.

 Junior doctors from the Hospital Consultants and Specialists Association union will also join colleagues on picket lines.